bakpakin/Fennel/api.md

 Note that lists are compile-time constructs in Fennel.
 They do not exist at runtime, except in such cases as the compiler is in use at runtime.

-The list also contains these keys indicating where it was defined:
-`filename`, `line`, `col`, `bytestart`, and `byteend`.
+The list also contains these keys indicating where it was defined: `filename`, `line`, `col`, `endcol`, `bytestart`, and `byteend`.
 This data is used for stack traces and for pinpointing compiler error messages.
-Note that column numbers are based on bytes, not characters.
+Note that column numbers are based on character count, which does not always correspond to visual columns; for instance "วัด" is three characters but only two visual columns.

 ### sequence/kv table